 Birchcliff is an intermediate oil and natural gas company based in Calgary, Alberta that is engaged in the business of exploring for, developing and producing natural gas, light oil, condensate and other NGLs.
-All of the Corporation's assets are located in Alberta, where the Corporation is focused on the Montney/Doig Resource Play.
+All of the Corporation's assets are located in the Province of Alberta, where the Corporation is focused on the Montney/Doig Resource Play.
 Within the Montney/Doig Resource Play, Birchcliff's operations are primarily concentrated in the Pouce Coupe and Gordondale areas of Alberta where it owns large, contiguous blocks of high working interest land.
-Birchcliff has also strategically built a large, contiguous, 100% working interest Montney land position in the Elmworth area of Alberta, located to the south of the Corporation's Pouce Coupe and Gordondale operating areas.
+Birchcliff has also strategically built a large, contiguous, 100% working interest Montney land position in the Elmworth area of Alberta, located to the south of the Corporation's Pouce Coupe and Gordondale assets.
 See "Description of the Business".

-Birchcliff's vision is to be an industry-leading producer of profitable and sustainable natural gas and liquids from the Montney/Doig Resource Play, with the objective of increasing shareholder value over the long-term.
-Birchcliff is committed to maintaining a strong balance sheet, while focusing on sustainable shareholder returns and the strategic and responsible development of its assets.
+Birchcliff's vision is to be an industry-leading producer of profitable and sustainable natural gas and liquids from the Montney/Doig Resource Play, with the objective of delivering long-term shareholder value.
+Birchcliff is focused on investing in and profitably growing its business, strengthening its balance sheet and providing a base dividend that is sustainable through commodity price cycles.

-The Corporation currently pays a quarterly cash dividend on its Common Shares, subject to the discretion of the Board.
-The Common Shares are listed for trading on the TSX under the trading symbol "BIR".
-See "Dividend and Distribution Policy" and "Market for Securities".
+Birchcliff's Common Shares are listed for trading on the TSX under the trading symbol "BIR".
+See "Market for Securities".

-The registered and head office of the Corporation is located at Suite 1000, $600 - 3^{rd}$ Avenue S.W., Calgary, Alberta T2P 0G5.
+The registered and head office of the Corporation is located at Suite 1000, 600 - 3rd Avenue S.W., Calgary, Alberta T2P 0G5.